 There you have it, now you have your own resistance band exercise guide!
 We tried to make the directions as clear as possible, but a tip for those who are still confused about how to do the move: mimic the exercise as you would do them with weights.
 Now you have 20 exercises to use for your next home workout!
 Get creative and create a total body circuit, or split it up by muscle groups and create a leg workout that gets your glutes fired up!

 If you don't have resistance bands yet, but are interested in adding some to your home gym collection then check out our UPPPER Resistance Bands!
 Our long and short bands come in a comfortable, durable fabric material, are available in three resistance levels (light to heavy), and come in various cute colors and designs!
-Best of all...
-They're heavily discounted for our Year End Sale!
-And while you wait for your order to arrive, check out our bodyweight workout you can do at home 😉
+While you wait for your order to arrive, check out our bodyweight workout you can do at home 😉